-COUR Start of Course First Class Check that learners admitted to the classroom match the Class List Review the course outline with learners Make announcements to learners concerning administrative matters Report any classroom or AV program to SCS Learners do not match class list Spotted errors/inconsistencies in outline Unsure of requirements Room problems may include locked room, conflict with another course, uncomfortable temperature, inadequate seating AV problems may include non- delivery of equipment or equipment failure Ask Learner for enrolment confirmation.
+XOOX Start of Course First Class □ Check that learners admitted to the classroom match the Class List □ Review the course outline with learners □ Make announcements to learners concerning administrative matters □ Report any classroom or AV program to SCS Learners do not match class list Spotted errors/inconsistencies in outline Unsure of requirements Room problems may include locked room, conflict with another course, uncomfortable temperature, inadequate seating AV problems may include non-delivery of equipment or equipment failure Ask Learner for enrolment confirmation.
 Record their full name and email and forward to Program Administrator Ensure Course Objectives, Assessment Plan, and Standards of Achievement are clear.
 Notify Program Administrator with changes.
-Contact Program Administrator Contact Program Administrator (will respond during working hours) DUR - Mid-way Through the Course Early Course Evaluations (if applicable) are delivered to learners via email Contact Program Administrator Available for courses that are 8 weeks or more 6 Weeks Prior to Course End For Online courses; Submit exam documentation and exam criteria sheet to Program Administrator Unsure what to format to submit exam documentation and criteria Contact Program Administrator 3-4 Weeks Prior to Course End For In Class courses; Email a copy of Final Exam to Program Administrator, fill out Photocopy Request Form to request printing Did not fill out online Photocopy Request in time Print sufficient copies of the final exam for learners using the photocopiers in the Instructor Resource Centres at our UTM and St. George offices Second Last Scheduled Class Evaluations are delivered to learners via email Contract Program Administrator
+Contact Program Administrator Contact Program Administrator (will respond during working hours) DUR Mid-way Through the Course ☐ Early Course Evaluations (if applicable) are delivered to learners via email Contact Program Administrator Available for courses that are 8 weeks or more ¥ 6 Weeks Prior to Course End ☐ For Online courses; Submit exam documentation and exam criteria sheet to Program Administrator Unsure what to format to submit exam documentation and criteria Contact Program Administrator - - 3-4 Weeks Prior to Course End ☐ For In Class courses; Email a copy of Final Exam to Program Administrator, fill out Photocopy Request Form to request printing Did not fill out online Photocopy Request in time Print sufficient copies of the final exam for learners using the photocopiers in the Instructor Resource Centres at our UTM and St. George offices Second Last Scheduled Class ☐ Evaluations are delivered to learners via email Contract Program Administrator

-Business in My Access - Instructor Cannot log Days After Login Cannot log the Course Return Final Exams/Projects Cannot log Ends Sheet to Program Learner consistence Administrator (for in class final grade courses only) Receive course evaluation Learner consistence Intracts you for theirRefer learners to My Access - Student Login.
+Within 10 Business Days After the Course Ends □ Enter grades and attendance in My Access - Instructor Login □ Return Final Exams/Projects together with the Attendance Sheet to Program Administrator (for in class courses only) □ Receive course evaluation results by email Cannot locate a learner Exam/Paper Learner contracts you for their final grade Learner contacts you for feedback after the course ends or to appeal their final grade Entering Grades Tip Sheet in Help Centre: https://learn.utoronto.ca/instructor-support Contact Program Administrator immediately Refer learners to My Access - Student Login.
 Grades are posted 4-6 weeks after the course ends.
-Learners cannot view final grade when Instructor enters them in MyAccess; grades will not be visible by the learner until final approved by SCStheir final grade ceive evaluation resultsLearner should email learn.utoronto.ca for further guidance Contact Program Administrator
+Learners cannot view final grade when Instructor enters them in MyAccess; grades will not be visible by the learner until final approved by SCS Learner should email learn utoronto ca for further results by email Did not receive evaluation results Learner should email learn.utoronto.ca for further guidance Contact Program Administrator